 What is Adult Basic Education?

 Not all students are ready to start coursework at MCTC.
 If your college placement scores indicate placement at the ABE level, you need additional work before starting college classes.
-The Minneapolis Adult Education Program offers free courses on the MCTC campus as well as other sites to help you improve your current skills.
+The Minneapolis Adult Education Program offers free courses to help you improve your current skills.